Minimally Invasive Prostate Procedure Improves Quality of Life

 In this procedure, the surgeon places a rigid metallic scope through the penis and into the prostate gland.
 While this effective procedure is the current standard, recovery time is long and possible side effects include decreased sexual function, bleeding, pain and bladder control issues.

 Lucia learned about another option — prostate artery embolization (PAE) — and the experts in Interventional Radiology (IR) at BIDMC who were performing this minimally invasive, innovative technique to effectively treat BPH without surgery.
-Through a pin-size hole in the wrist or groin, an interventional radiologist inserts long catheters into the artery supplying the prostate to remove blood flow, allowing the gland to shrink.
-PAE does not require general anesthesia and patients can go home the same day.
+Through a pin-size hole in the wrist or groin, an interventional radiologist inserts a small catheter into the artery supplying the prostate to remove blood flow, allowing the gland to shrink.

 Sahil Mehta, MD, who cared for Lucia, says this is perhaps the most minimally invasive and painless way to treat BPH today.